conaitus/UpCheck/README.md

 ## Running the program
-First, run the web server *(server.py)* on the server computer Second, run Ngrok HTTP on port 25559 (If you don't know how to, Go to https://ngrok.com/) Third, run UrlChecker and enter the ngrok Url
+First, run the web server *(server.py)* on the server computer Second, run Ngrok http on port 25559 (If you dont know how, Go to https://ngrok.com/) Third, run UrlChecker and enter the ngrok Url